-How do you write an anonymous case study worth reading?
+How do you write anonymous case studies that are worth reading?

 In a perfect world, every customer would let you tell the story of how you helped them succeed in a case study.